-Reloading with HI-TEK-LUBE coated bullets should be done using quality reloading equipment with data obtained from a reloading manual.
+Reloading with Bullet Corp coated bullets should be done using quality reloading equipment with data obtained from a reloading manual.
 Use loading data that is normally used for your particular bullet and application.
 We do NOT provide ammunition loading data.

 How should I load polymer coated bullets?

 - Work up loads based on data for hard cast lead or plated bullets of the same weight.

 - Always guage or test chamber your cartridges to ensure proper C.O.L.
 Some of our bullets are shorter than typical lead or plated bullets, and use a shorter C.O.L as a result.

 - Use of 'Factory Crimp' dies is discouraged, but careful testing can yield successful results.

 - A light taper crimp is the preferred method for crimping, if the body or base of the bullet is squished by too much crimping the result may be poor accuracy and/or keyhole issues or gas cutting.